thespartacus29/DualUniverse-OreMonitor/README.md

 # DualUniverse-OreMonitor
 This set of LUA scripts will help you setup screens that display ore name | quantity in tons | % of how full a container is | status color coded based on ore % levels

+## Change Log
+9/18/2020 - Added a parameter call useL which by default is set to 1.
+By default the Qty value now displays the amount of ore in L rather than the total mass of the ore in tons.
+However, you can change the useL parameter to 0 to display the mass in tons.
+If you want to show mass you need to set the useL parameter to 0 in each board.

 ## Elements required

 - 5 Screens M